Work · 2022–present

 Before

 Chose colors by instinct, like using a color picker as a Ouija board, guided by gut feeling with no record of what I'd tried and no way to compare options.
-I'd create products using whatever colors I thought looked good and upload them directly to Shopify.

 After